Chapter 3: Gamepads

 Recommended gamepads

 Similar to the design of the Nintendo Switch's Pro controller, this gamepad is comfortable for adult hands and long hours of gameplay.
 It's a beast that's compatible with everything: iOS, Android, PC, and Mac.
-My link leads to the gray edition - note there are other editions on the product page you can select.
+My link leads to the gray model - note there are other colors on the product page you can select.

 Want to see more?
 Click here to search for more Bluetooth gamepads on Amazon.